LZeroAnalytics/coreum-package/README.md

 # Bdjuno: The Big Dipper block explorer based on bdjuno and postgres
 # Prometheus: Provides prometheus service for accessing node metrics
 # Grafana: Dashboard that pulls data from prometheus
+# Gaia: The Cosmos Hub blockchain - spins up one node with three accounts
+# Hermes: A IBC relay that connects gaia and the coreum testnet
 additional_services:
    - faucet
    - bdjuno
    - prometheus
    - grafana
+   - gaia
+   - hermes

 # Specification of the participants in the network
 # Each participant is a template for nodes and allows to create customisable networks